ultraflynn/javonical/README.md

 PECS.
 Producer Extends, Consumer Super.

 ### Basics
+__"What are the differences between instances, classes, abstract classes and interfaces?"__
 __"What visibility modifiers can be added to a field and what is the order of their visibility?"__
 Most visible first: public, protected, package private, private.

 __"What does the transient keyword do?"__
 Stops that field from being serialized.

+__"What does the static keyword mean, and where can it be used?"__
+Variables, method, classes and blocks.

 __"What is an enum and how do you use one?"__